guidobouman/thesis/Documents/Thesis/Thesis.markdown

 A sketch on the possibilities with BCI.
 Warning speculations

-## First stage: Brains to internet
+### First stage: Brains to internet
 A lot of problems if it would be the current internet.
 Rethink semantics?
 Connecting a couple of database just like apps to the human mind.
 From limited to unlimited.
 I suspect Wikipedia will be first.

-### Problems
+#### Problems
 Truth will become a problem.
 On the current internet there is no difference between truth and lies.
 Satirical websites like The Union News network and The Speld provide entertainment through fake made up news for example.
 For a computer, but also for a direct connection to the brain this is a problem.
-If a lie occurs in the database it is true for the masses because its directly being piped into others people's brain if the query the data.
+If a lie occurs in the database it is true for the masses because its directly being piped into others people's brain if they query the data.

+While the truth will become relative, facts will still be facts.
+And they could be checked at the source.
+The issue with that would be, what is the source?
+And how do we know the source actually is the source we expect it to be?
+In other words: Is the source legit?

-### Opportunities
+#### Opportunities

-### Function of the internet:
+#### Function of the internet:
 Common knowledge
 Calculation power

-### Function of humans:
+#### Function of humans:
 Being able to get common knowledge instantly from a limited amount off sources.
 No more need to learn facts or get common knowledge

-## Second stage: brains to brains over the internet
+### Second stage: brains to brains over the internet
 Directly tap into someones brain.
 People don't have to put info on the internet in a certain database first.
 Everybody 'owns' everyones data.
 Problem of machine readability and semantics is solved.
 Problem of lies is solved.
 No more global truth, just individual nodes in a global bank.
 Just make your own conclusion with others facts.

-### Functions of computer
+#### Functions of computer
 will still be computational power and function as a back up for people passing away.

 Humans are there to solve problems by connecting the dots.
 World wide mind.